megacamelus/camel-upstream-info/camel-documentation/camel-undertow.md

 consuming and producing HTTP/WebSocket requests.

 That is, the Undertow component behaves as a simple Web server.
-Undertow can also be used as a http client that means you can also use it with Camel as a producer.
+Undertow can also be used as an HTTP client that means you can also use it with Camel as a producer.

 Since the component also supports WebSocket connections, it can serve as